ets/aws-lambda-firewall/readme.md

 aws-lambda-firewall
 ===================
+Use a secure & convenient "knock for access" protocol for creating/expiring AWS Security Group ingress rules.

 This was initially a fork of https://github.com/marekq/aws-lambda-firewall but was subsequently rewritten.
+Current usecase scenarios are:

+* Allow authorized users to add their current IP address to multiple security groups thereby granting access to ports 22,80,443 on specific [EC2 instances](https://aws.amazon.com/ec2/) and/or [ELBs](https://aws.amazon.com/elasticloadbalancing/)
+* Conveniently support access for users behind dynamic IP addresses without opening up sensitive ports to the public internet

-Current usecase scenario is to support end users behind dynamic IPs who can "knock for access" using a valid API Gateway token.
+End users "knock for access" using a valid API Gateway token.
 By making a valid call to this AWS Lambda function behind an AWS API Gateway, the end user's IP is added (for 24 hours) to security groups that permit access to other resources.

 This allows us to restrict access to ports (e.g. SSH port on our Bastion host or 443 on the ELB that fronts our development & test servers) but allow access to authorized users without the need to establish a VPN or otherwise modify routing across the Internet.